All Products

 image

-The results show that messages from ECS2 to ECS3 are being routed through ECS1 (10.0.0.1), which indicates that traffic between VPC2 and VPC3 is now rerouted through ECS1, the security ECS.
+The command output shows that packets sent from ECS2 to ECS3 are forwarded through 10.0.0.1 (ECS1).
+This indicates that traffic between VPC2 and VPC3 is routed through ECS1 (the security ECS instance).

 Terraform

-You can use Terraform to set up the environment for this example.
-For details on installing and configuring Terraform, see Install Terraform.
+You can use Terraform to build the environment for the scenario in this topic.
+For information about how to install and configure Terraform, see Install Terraform.

 Note